D2D Assisted Multi-antenna Coded Caching: System Model

-The D2D subphase is followed by the downlink phase, where the \ac{BS} multicasts coded messages containing all the remaining file fragments, such that all of the users will be able to decode their requested content.
-The received downlink signal at user terminal $k \in [K]$ is given by where $\tilde{X}_{ \mathcal{T}}^{\mathcal{S}}$ is the multicast message chosen from a unit power complex Gaussian codebook dedicated to all the users in subset $ \mathcal{T}$ of set $\mathcal{S} \subseteq [K] $ (provided that subset $\mathcal{T}$ has not been considered in \ac{D2D} transmissions), and $\mathbf{w}_{\mathcal{T}}^{\mathcal{S}}$ is the corresponding beamforming vector.
-The channel vector between the \ac{BS} and user $k$ is denoted by $\M{h}_k \in \mathbb{C}^L$, and the receiver noise is given by $z_k \sim \mathbb{CN}(0, N_0)$.
-The \ac{CSIT} of all $K$ users is assumed to be perfectly known.
+The D2D subphase is followed by the downlink phase, where the {BS} multicasts coded messages containing all the remaining file fragments {so that all users can} decode their requested content.
+The received downlink signal at user terminal $k \in [K]$ is given by where $\tilde{X}_{ \mathcal{T}}^{\mathcal{S}}$ is the multicast message chosen from a unit power complex Gaussian codebook dedicated to all the users in subset $ \mathcal{T}$ of set $\mathcal{S} \subseteq [K] $ (provided that subset $\mathcal{T}$ has not been considered in {D2D} transmissions).
+The channel vector between the {BS} and user $k$ is denoted by $\mathbf{h}_k \in \mathbb{C}^L$, the receiver noise is given by $z_k \sim \mathbb{CN}(0, N_0)$, {and $\mathbf{w}_{\mathcal{T}}^{\mathcal{S}}$ is the beamforming vector dedicated to $\tilde{X}_{ \mathcal{T}}^{\mathcal{S}}$}.
+The channel state information at the transmitter (CSIT) of all $K$ users is assumed to be perfectly known.
 Finally, the total achievable rate (per user) over the above-described two phases is given by

-where $T_\text{D2D}$ and $T_\text{DL}$ denote the time used for the \ac{D2D} and \ac{DL} transmission sub-phases, respectively.
+where $T_\text{D2D}$ and $T_\text{DL}$ denote the transmission time for the D2D and DL sub-phases, respectively.